Rose-ringed parakeet: New Zealand

-Ring Necked Parakeet and Other Animals
+Aggression toward other animals

-In the María Luisa Park in Seville, the population of the common noctule declined sharply when the population of rose-ringed parakeets increased 20-fold.
-The rose-ringed parakeets attacked the common noctule at tree cavities and occupied most of the cavities previously used by the bats.
-The attacks by the rose-ringed parakeets often led to the death of the common noctule.
-In 14 years, the number of tree cavities occupied by the common noctule decreased by 81%.
-A spatial analysis of tree cavity use showed that the common noctule tried to avoid cavities near parakeets.
+In the María Luisa Park in Seville, the population of the greater noctule bat declined sharply when the population of rose-ringed parakeets increased 20-fold.
+The rose-ringed parakeets attacked the greater noctule at tree cavities and occupied most of the cavities previously used by the bats.
+The attacks by the rose-ringed parakeets often led to the death of the greater noctule.
+In 14 years, the number of tree cavities occupied by the greater noctule decreased by 81%.
+A spatial analysis of tree cavity use showed that the greater noctule tried to avoid cavities near parakeets.
 In the Rhineland, conspicuous bite wounds have been found in bats caught near rose-ringed parakeet nesting cavities.
-However, more detailed studies in the Rhineland on this are missing so far.
+More detailed studies in the Rhineland on this are missing so far.
 Several authors have reported negative behaviors of the ring-necked parakeet near their nest sites: lethal attacks on a Leisler's bat (Nyctalus leisleri) in Italy (Menchetti et al. 2014), on black rats (Rattus rattus) in Spain (Hernández-Brito et al. 2014b) and on several competitor and predator species in Spain (Hernández-Brito et al. 2014a).
 In the Paris area in France, an attack by a ring-necked parakeet on an adult red squirrel (Sciurus vulgaris) has been reported (Clergeau et al. 2009).